-- International Standards on Auditing as adopted by the National Council of Statutory Auditors as National Standards on Auditing (the "NSA") by the resolution no. 3430/52a/2019 dated 21 March 2019 and the resolution no. 1107/15a/2020 dated 8 September 2020; and

-- the act on statutory auditors, audit firms and public oversight dated 11 May 2017 (the "Act on statutory auditors"); and

-- regulation (EU) No 537/2014 of the

-European Parliament and of the Council of

-16 April 2014 on specific requirements

-regarding statutory audit of public-interest entities and repealing Commission Decision 2005/909/EC (the "EU Regulation"); and other applicable laws.
+- International Standards on Auditing as adopted by the National Council of Statutory Auditors as National Standards on Auditing (the "NSA"); and - the act on statutory auditors, audit firms and public oversight dated 11 May 2017 (the "Act on statutory auditors"); and - regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities and repealing Commission Decision 2005/909/EC (the "EU Regulation"); and - other applicable laws.

-Our responsibilities under those regulations are further described in the Auditor's Responsibility for the audit of the financial statements section of our report.
+Our responsibilities under those standards and regulations are further described in the Auditor's Responsibility for the Audit of the Financial Statements section of our report.